 - Completion of the WVU Graduate School Application

-The initial screening decision is based upon this information as well as considering the applicant’s previous work or related experiences related to persons with disabilities, to include physical, psychological, and cognitive.
+The initial screening decision is based upon this information as well as considering the applicant’s previous work or related experiences related to persons with disabilities, to include but not limited to physical disability, mental health conditions, intellectual disability, head injury, autism spectrum disorder, vision impairment, and deaf or hard of hearing.
 Successful applications are then interviewed by program faculty members.
 Final decisions about admission are based on both the requirements and the interview process.

 Admission to the program is a two-step procedure.
 Step one involves a review of credentials presented in the application materials including references, program application (relevant major; general quality of application), UGPA, and GRE scores (verbal, quantitative, and analytical writing) or the Miller's Analogy Test (MAT) scores.
 Step 2 is the department interview which considers personal style relevant to working as a counselor, communication skills, capacity for empathic understanding and communication, ability to articulate professional goals, goals congruent with department focus, knowledge and understanding of rehabilitation counseling as well as an assessment of applicants’ capacity to complete the rehabilitation counseling curriculum successfully.